HemantSudarshan/narrative-transformer/README.md

 Icarus → Post-Apocalyptic       (wax wings → makeshift glider)
 ```

+> 💡 **The system is demonstrated on Cinderella, Icarus, and Tortoise & Hare as examples, but is designed to generalize to any public-domain work** — Shakespeare, Greek myths, folk tales, or classic literature.

 **Not just "rewriting"** — the system analyzes narrative structure, maps elements systematically, and generates with adaptive pacing control.

 ---